jonnhao/arco-plasma-bare/README.md

-# ArcoLinux BYOI Plasma desktop
+# ArcoLinux BYOI Plasma Minimal desktop

 # Get your code to build your own iso